 Internet far outweigh the possibility that users may encounter inappropriate

 precautions, the district will install a filtering program to prevent students

-from viewing inappropriate material.
+from viewing inappropriate material when on school networks.
 This measure

 complies with the Children's Internet Protection Act (CIPA).
 Since no content

-filtering solution provides 100% protection from inappropriate materials, such as
+filtering solution provides 100% protection from inappropriate materials, such

 legitimate pedagogical purpose, the user is ultimately responsible for his or